Roshan Lal Anand

-Roshan Lal Anand (पद्म श्री डॉ. रोशन लाल आनंद; 19 January 1924 – 17 December 2024) was an Indian sports administrator who served as 2nd Secretary General of Asian Handball Federation from 2000 to 2013.
+Roshan Lal Anand (19 January 1924 – 17 December 2024) was an Indian sports administrator who served as 2nd Secretary General of Asian Handball Federation from 2000 to 2013.

 Early life

 Roshan Lal Anand was born on 19 January 1924 in Punjab Province, British India.

 Anand is the longest-serving Director of Netaji Subhas National Institute of Sports (NIS) to date.
 He was appointed NIS Director on 4 July 1970 and served in this position for 16 years until his superannuation on 30 November 1986.

 Sports administration

 Asian Handball Federation

 On 26 November 2000, Dr. Anand was elected as Secretary General of Asian Handball Federation, when he succeeded Pakistani sports administrator Syed Abul Hassan.
 He served in this position for 13 years until 25 October 2013, when he was succeeded by Muhammad Shafiq.

 Indian Olympic Association

 Anand was elected as Secretary General of Indian Olympic Association from 1986 – 1987.
 He was also elected as Vice-President of the Indian Olympic Association after 1987.